 "_slfdel.bat" is part of a process used for quite some time for our SMAgent (aka Altiris Agent).

-_slfdel.bat is our self-deleting mechanism used during agent uninstall and push install.
+_slfdel.bat is our self-deleting mechanism used during the agent uninstall and the push install.

 The bat script removes the agent uninstaller AeXTemp.exe when it’s done.

-The file is generated in run-time, it’s very old, has not been changed in years.
-It’s started with parameters “_slfdel.bat aextemp.exe”
+The file is generated in run-time, it’s very old, and has not been modified in years.
+It is started with parameters “_slfdel.bat aextemp.exe”